kmad/kmad.github.io/_posts/2025-01-07-Video-LLM-Summary.md

+---
-# Summarizing video transcripts with an LLM
+title: Summarizing video transcripts with an LLM
+---

 #### Tools Used:
 - [bat](https://github.com/sharkdp/bat)